Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

   - [x] Can proceed to next phase
 - [ ] Implement game phase of Action Phase (players beat each other)
   - [x] Allow players to end action phase right away
-  - [x] Partially implement the pipeline for buff handling
+  - [x] Partially implement the pipeline for status handling
   - [x] Allow players to normal attack
   - [x] Allow players to use some cards
   - [ ] Implement player action validity checker